All Tata Steel Masters

 The Tata Steel Chess Tournament attracts the very best chess Grandmasters in the world.
 Visitors to the tournament have witnessed the domination of the biggest names in the chess world including Magnus Carlsen and Gary Kasparov.

-We will be introducing all Masters one by one in more detail over the next few weeks:
+We will be introducing our Masters one by one over the coming weeks:

 2017 was the year of Shakhriyar Mamedyarov.
 At the start of that year, Mamedyarov was ranked 13th on the FIDE Rating listand exactly one year later we found him back on the third place, with just behind Carlsen and Caruana.
 It has happened more than once that players have difficulties maintaining such a high position, but not so for Shakh!
 On the contrary, he kept on playing very well in 2018 with a highlight in Biel, where he won the traditional tournament with the impressive score of 7,5-11.
 He ended 1,5 points ahead of Nr.
 2 Magnus Carlsen, whom he beat 1,5-0,5 in their mutual encounter.
 The two times World Junior Champion will play for the 5th time in the Masters.
 His best result in Wijk aan Zee was in 2018, when he shared 3rd place with Vladimir Kramnik.
 With his attacking style and huge self-confidence he is definitely one of the favourites again in the 81st edition.
 The secret of his run to the top?
 ‘A more stable life’, Shakh said in an interview.
 He got married in 2017 and became a father in 2018.